 WHAT “STYLE” OF HATHA YOGA DO WE TEACH?

 Informed originally by the teachings of T Krishnamacharya – specifically by the methods of BKS.
-Iyengar and infused with the principles of Vinyasa Yoga of TKV.
-Desikachar and K. Pattabhi Jois, this Teacher Training program teaches developing practice, technique, and methodology in Yoga Asana (Iyengar and Vinyasa Sequencing), Pranayama, and Meditation with emphasis on both personal practice as the basis for authentic teaching and evolving into yoga instruction.
-Graduates can grasp a balanced and informed yoga approach – wise sequencing, attention to alignment, cultivation of presence, breath consciousness and a real taste of freedom in stillness.
+Iyengar and influenced by the Vinyasa Yoga methods of TKV.
+Desikachar and K. Pattabhi Jois, this Teacher Training program teaches developing practice, and technique in Yoga Asana (alignment principles and vinyasa sequencing), Pranayama, and Shamatha Meditation with emphasis on both personal practice as the basis for authentic teaching and evolving into yoga instruction.
+Graduates grasp a deeper knowing of the 8-Limbs and an integrated yoga approach – balanced sequencing, attention to functional alignment, cultivation of presence, breath consciousness and greater freedom in stillness.

 All who comprise the great assemblage of Bodhisattvas are equally powerful and equally beneficial to countless beings, so that all things seem to be at their command.
 Sometimes beautiful lotuses and lotus trees are caused by them to grow from the middle of the ocean, or a teardrop is transformed into an ocean.
 Everything in nature is at the Bodhisattva’s call.
 Fire can appear as water; water can appear as fire.
 It is all because of the strength of the Bodhisattva’s attitude, the aspiration and action.
 For us this says that the practice of compassion must be given full consideration, and it must at all times be in our awareness and at all times performed.”

 –16th Karmapa Rangjung Rigpe Dorje, teaching on Compassion.